 Manta Queen 7 is running a 5 days & 5 nights trip to Similan Islands, Koh Bon, Koh Tachai, Koh Surin, Richelieu Rock and Boon Sung Wreck.

-Manta Queen 7 accommodates 24 guests in comfortable air conditioned shared twin bed bunk cabins and 4 bed bunk cabins.
+Manta Queen 7 accommodates 24 guests in comfortable air conditioned shared Doube or Twin bed ensuite cabins and 4 bed bunk cabin to suit groups and families.

 Our liveaboard vessel is a 26 meters long and 5 meters wide wooden hull built boat that is manned with 4 dive staff and 6 boat crew.